-Policy Area Indicator 8 Target Performance Minerals Applications for minerals develop ment 0 approval for new minerals development unless exceptional circumstances are proven.
+Policy Area Indicator 8 Target Performance Minerals Applications for minerals development 0 approval for new minerals development unless exceptional circumstances are proven.
 Trigger: 1 new or extended mineral site permitted when exceptional circumstances are not shown in any one year.
 Reason: This would have a major impact on the minerals strategy.
 The trigger would not include borrow pits.
 Analysis: There has been no approvals between April 13 to March 14 for a new or extended mineral site.
+Conclusion: There are no issues arising.